acoustician/Tripadvisory-review-Rating-prediction-/README.md

 2. Packages used
 3. Text Analysis
 4. Pre-processing of text
-5. Modeling
+5. Vectorization and Modeling
-6. Deployment Testing
+6. Conclusion.
-7. Deployment

 # Description and the aim of Project